Somaliland to open embassy in Jerusalem, Israel in Hargeisa: Envoy

 Hagi, also a presidential adviser, was central to brokering the recognition.

-Somaliland’s would be the eighth embassy to move to Jerusalem, following the US, Guatemala, Kosovo, Honduras, Paraguay, Papua New Guinea and Fiji.
+Somaliland’s would be the eighth embassy located in Jerusalem, following the US, Guatemala, Kosovo, Honduras, Paraguay, Papua New Guinea and Fiji.

-The move is controversial as the status of the city remains at the heart of the decades-long Israeli-Palestinian conflict.
+The location is controversial as the status of Jerusalem remains at the heart of the decades-long Israeli-Palestinian conflict.
 Israel claims the entirety of the ancient city as its capital, while the Palestinian Authority (PA) insists that occupied East Jerusalem should serve as the capital of a Palestinian state.

-Israel first occupied East Jerusalem during the 1967 Six-Day War, before unilaterally annexing it in 1980 in a move rejected by the UNSC.
+Israel first occupied East Jerusalem during the 1967 war, before unilaterally annexing it in 1980 in a move rejected by the UNSC.

 Due to its disputed status, the vast majority of the 96 diplomatic missions present in Israel host their embassies in the Tel Aviv area to avoid interfering with peace negotiations.